Agent-Shields/Gen-ReadME/README.md

 [How to create a Professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

 ## Purpose
-Deploy a Command Line Interface (CLI) application that runs with node and inquirer which will take user input and dynamically generate a README.md file with a corresponding HTML
+Deploy a Command Line Interface (CLI) application that runs with node and inquirer which will take user input and dynamically generate a README.md file.

 ## Built With
-*HTML
 *Javascript
 *Node
 *npm - Inquirer